Spectral Condition-Number Estimation of Large Sparse Matrices: Related Work

 \section{Related Work}

-The large singular value $\sigma_{\max}$ of $A$ can be computed accurately using a bounded number of matrix-vector multiplications involving $A$ and $A^{*}$.
-This can be done using the power method, for example, whose analysis for this application we explain below.
+The largest singular value $\sigma_{\max}$ of $A$ can be computed accurately using a bounded number of matrix-vector products involving $A$ and $A^{T}$.
+This can be done using the power method, for example, whose analysis for this application we explain in Section~\ref{sec:The-Algorithm}.
 The Lanczos method can reduce the number of matrix-vector products even further~\cite{Kuczynsky92}.
-Random projection methods can also estimate $\sigma_{\max}(A)$~\cite{HalkoMartinssonTropp11}.
+Random projection methods can also estimate $\sigma_{\max}$~\cite{HalkoMartinssonTropp11}.

-Estimating $\sigma_{\min}$ is computationally more challenging, because applying the pseudo-inverse is usually much harder than applying $A$ itself.
-In general, existing random projection methods cannot efficiently estimate $\sigma_{\min}(A)$ unless a decomposition of $A$ is computed, or $A$ is low rank (or numerically low rank).
-If $A$ is low rank, random projection methods can be used to estimate $\sigma_{k}(A)$, where $k$ is the (numerical) rank~\cite{HalkoMartinssonTropp11}.
+Estimating $\sigma_{\min}$ is computationally more challenging, because applying the pseudoinverse is usually much harder than applying $A$ itself.
+In general, existing random projection methods cannot efficiently estimate $\sigma_{\min}$ unless a decomposition of $A$ is computed, or $A$ is low rank (or numerically low rank).
+If $A$ is low rank, random projection methods can be used to estimate the $k$th largest singular value, where $k$ is the (numerical) rank~\cite{HalkoMartinssonTropp11}.
+Another approach is to use iterative methods for computing singular triplets.
+Recently, variants of Lanczos that use implicit restarting, harmonic Ritz values and other advanced techniques to further accelerate the convergence to the smallest singular triplets have been proposed~\cite{KBG04,BaglamaReichel13}.
+Another approach for computing singular triplets (including the smallest singular triplets) is the JDSVD method \cite{Hochstenbach01} which extends the Jacobi-Davidson method for singular value problems.
+The PRIMME\_SVDS~\cite{PRIMME_SVDS} library implements an hybrid algorithm PHSVDS~\cite{WS15} which is based on carefully selecting an appropriate algorithm at each point of the computation.''
+Also worth mentioning is the inverse free preconditioned Krylov subspace method~\cite{GolubYe02,LiangYe14}.

 The LINPACK condition-number estimator requires a triangular factorization of $A$ (see Higham's monograph~\cite[Chapter 15]{Higham02} for details on this and related estimators).
-The Gotsman--Toledo~\cite{GostmanToledo2008} and the Bischof et al.~\cite{Bischof90} condition-number estimators, which are specialized to sparse matrices, also require a triangular factorization.
+The Gotsman-Toledo~\cite{GostmanToledo2008} and the Bischof et al.~\cite{Bischof90} condition-number estimators, which are specialized to sparse matrices, also require a triangular factorization.
 Estimators that require a triangular factorization are less expensive than the SVD, but they still cannot be applied to huge matrices.